+ACAUTION

-ACAUTION This symbol will help you avoid actions which could cause product damage (scratches, dents, etc.) and damage to your personal property.
+This symbol will help you avoid actions which could cause product damage (scratches, dents, etc.) and damage to your personal property.

-Our toll-free number, 1-800-44-ROPER (1-800-447-6737), is available 24 hours a day.
+Our Consumer Assistance Center number, 1-800-253-1301, is toll-free, 24 hours a day.

-If you ever have a question concerning your appliance's operation, or if you need service, first see "If You Need Assistance Or Service" on page 22.
-If you need further help, feel free to call us.
+If you ever have a question concerning your appliance's operation, or if you need service, first see "If You Need Assistance Or Service" on page 21.
+If you need further help, feel free to call our Consumer Assistance Center.
 When calling, you will need to know your appliance's complete model number and serial number.
 You can find this information on the model and serial number label (see diagram on page 4).
-For your convenience, we have included a handy place below for you to record these numbers, the purchase date from the sales slip and your dealer's name and telephone number.
+For your convenience, below we have included a handy place for you to record these numbers, the purchase date from the sales slip and your dealer's name and telephone number.
 Keep this book and the sales slip together in a safe place for future reference.

-Model Number Dealer Name
+Model Number